chiraz/TDI_Capstone_Project/README.md

 This representation turned out to have best predictive power of disease progression compared to other representations that we experimented with.

 ## Key results

+Our best performing regression model (SVR-RBF) predicts the number of confirmed cases in a county 14 days after the date of the 200th case to within a ratio of around 1.3 - 1.34 of the true value based only on which NPI's have been adopted in that county prior to the 200th case.